- 1. Confirm Eligibility

 The Candidate Fitness Assessment is used to evaluate coordination, strength, speed, agility, and endurance.
 If you are accustomed to regular physical activity, you should have no difficulty with the assessment.
 Maintaining a high level of physical fitness during high school is strongly encouraged to prepare you to meet the physical demands of Plebe Summer and life as a midshipman.

 The test consists of a one-mile run, a 'shuttle' run, a kneeling basketball throw, abdominal crunches, push-ups, and pull-ups or a flexed-arm hang for women (when pull-ups cannot be accomplished) and can be administered by a physical education teacher, a team coach, a current JROTC instructor, an active duty commissioned officer, or a Blue and Gold officer (BGO).
+Family members are not allowed to administer a candidate's CFA.

 An official interview with a Blue and Gold Officer is the final step in completing your application.Blue and Gold Officers are volunteers comprised of Naval Academy graduates, parents of midshipmen or graduates, and civilians.
 Located in every state, they are qualified to guide and support you towards your final decision and through your midshipmen experience.